datanav/docs/hub/pre-planning.rst

 master data requirements of the project.

 Identify their API, data protocol, and what connector can be used to communicate with them.
-Decide if the system has test and prod environments and find out what their endpoint URIs are.
+Determine if the system has test and production environments and find out what their endpoint URIs are.

 To be able to effectively implement the project, a system owner and